 And to get there, they built a trail.

-I don’t know when the first people rode a bike down the Mount Cartier trail, but I know it’s a popular heli-drop for people with money, and an epic, grueling push for masochists.
+I don’t know when the first people rode a bike down the Mount Cartier trail, but I know it’s a popular heli-drop for people with money, and a grueling push for masochists.

-The trail itself is a mix of flowy singletrack, technical roots and rocks and narrow, exposed sections in the alpine not much wider than your bike tire.
-It’s been improved in recent years as commercial operations started offering trips up there, but when I rode it in 2013, it was still very rough and wild.
-The top sections especially, where it switchbacks across the massive Greenslide avalanche path, were especially intimidating.
-One fall, and it’s easy to imagine tumbling right down to Airport Way.
+The trail itself is a mix of flowy singletrack, technical roots and rocks, and narrow, exposed sections in the alpine not much wider than your bike.
+It’s been improved in recent years as commercial operations started offering trips up there and needed to make the trail friendlier to the public (and more sustainable), but when I rode it in 2013, it was still very rough and wild.
+The top sections where it switchbacks across the massive Greenslide avalanche path were especially intimidating.
+One misstep and it’s easy to imagine trundling right down to the river, following the path created by many monstrous avalanche.

 I did the hike-a-bike in July 2013.
 I was a last-minute invite to a big group of very fit people and I was not prepared.
-I didn’t pack the right food, I didn’t sleep well the night before, and I’m held up as an example of lack-of-preparation because I neglected to change my read brake pad the night before and instead found myself scrambling to replace it at the summit.
-I struggled massively on the descent as my energy was sapped and I could barely control my bike.
+I didn’t pack the right food, I didn’t sleep well the night before, and I’m held up as an example of bike ride lack-of-preparation because I neglected to change my rear brake pad the night before and instead found myself scrambling to replace it at the summit.
+I suffered on the climb and struggled massively on the descent.

 Of course, I brought my camera with me to document the ride.
-Taking pictures is also my excuse to catch my breath, and I did a lot of that too.
+It was a great excuse to catch a breath while my fitter friends did the heavy work of clearing away more than 50 trees.

 Here it is – 20 photos from Mount Cartier.